Carnival of Souls (1998 film)

-Carnival of Souls (also billed as Wes Craven Presents 'Carnival of Souls') is a 1998 American horror film, a remake of Herk Harvey's 1962 horror film of the same name, although it has very little in common with the story of the original.
-It stars Bobbie Phillips and comedian Larry Miller, and was directed by Adam Grossman and Ian Kessner.
-It was executive produced by Wes Craven.
+Carnival of Souls (also known as Wes Craven Presents: Carnival of Souls) is a 1998 American psychological horror film directed by Adam Grossman, and starring Bobbie Phillips, Larry Miller, and Shawnee Smith.
+A loose remake of Herk Harvey's 1962 film of the same name, it follows a woman haunted by a carnival clown who murdered her mother years prior.
+It was produced by Michael Meltzer, Peter Soby, and Lisa Harrison and executive produced by Wes Craven.